reboundjs/rebound/README.md

 **The full version**: The good people over at [tildeio](https://github.com/tildeio) have been working hard on a variant of Handlebars that emits DOM rather than relying on crazy string manipulation.
 Go google it for more nitty-gritty details, but the

-Rebound + HTMLBars is a Model View Component framework build on Backbone which replaces Backbone's view layer, binding to your Backbone's models on first render.
-To make the conversation two-way, an event helper lets you respond to user interaction by defining event callbacks in your templates.
-It can either function as a stand-alone replacement view for Backbone, or play nice with some other Backbone libraries I have in the works that will help to put the 'C' back in 'MV*'.
+Rebound + HTMLBars is a Model-View-Component framework build on Backbone.
+Rebound replaces Backbone's view layer with HTMLBars, binding to your models on first render and live updating your dom as they change.
+To make the conversation two-way, an event helper lets you respond to user interaction by defining callbacks in your HTMLBars templates.
+Combine with with a powerfully simple router and the new W3 Web Components syntax, and you get an amazingly small but powerful framework to develop data-bound single page apps.

 So we remove Backbone's most annoying 'feature' - manual data binding – while avoiding the overhead, convention restrictions and learning curve of Ember.
 And unlike some of the very few other data-binding libraries out there (heres looking at you React, epoxyjs, knockoutjs, etc), we get the simple interface of the much-loved Handlebars syntax for our templates, without any extra elements or data attributes cluttering our DOM!
 Server side rendering of data-bound templates will be possible in the near future!
 Whats there not to love?!

 #### Awesome.
 How do I use it?

 The project is still in flux, so everything below is subject to change!
 Use at your own risk / pleasure: